CristeaTeodorAndrei/CubeSat/README.md

 ## User manual

+### Initialization
+The following steps should be performed before the core software will run:

+1. Prepare the GCM by plug-in the power source and run the receiver code

+- A successful connection message should be displayed in the terminal
+- A warning message should appear to notify the failure to connect with the OBC.

+2. Plug in OBC and follow the steps:

+- Run OS Optimization code (OptiPiWizzard.py)
+- Proceed with the Testing Phase
+- - Now the GCM should receive first TM and inform that the connection was established.
+- Run OnBoard Software code (OBSW.py)

 ### Testing Phase

 Running the script <b>Test.py</b>, the OBC should begin testing sequence and a custom TM is sent to the GCM via the RFM that indicates the sensors has been detected. <br>